This article provides steps to troubleshoot errors that occur when adding a domain to Cloudflare.

 Contact [email protected] if observing a 1097 error:

-- Error: This zone is banned and cannot be added to CloudFlare at this time, please contact CloudFlare Support.
+- Error: This zone is banned and cannot be added to Cloudflare at this time.
+If you are an Enterprise customer, contact your Customer Success Manager.
+Otherwise, email [email protected] with a detailed explanation of your association with this zone.
 (Code: 1097)